 Start from Ounasjärvi Lake at 9.00

 Please follow the signposted paths to the start and make sure your chip is activated in the control point.
 For safety reasons, never leave the marked track.
 If you are caught up in bad weather, please stop and wait for other skiers and continue in groups.
 Up in the open fell country, you are strongly advised to wear sunglasses.
-The control point in Pallas closes 6 hours after the start in Hetta.
+The control point in Pallas closes at 15.30. pm.
+Please notice race director has the right to prolong time if needed due to weather conditions.
 All skiers not in Pallas by then are obliged to withdraw from the race in Pallas for safety reasons.